kubernetes-sigs/external-dns/docs/tutorials/aws.md

 ### alias

 `external-dns.alpha.kubernetes.io/alias` if set to `true` on an ingress, it will create an ALIAS record when the target is an ALIAS as well.
 To make the target an alias, the ingress needs to be configured correctly as described in [the docs](./nginx-ingress.md#with-a-separate-tcp-load-balancer).
+In particular, the argument `--publish-service=default/nginx-ingress-controller` has to be set on the `nginx-ingress-controller` container.
+If one uses the `nginx-ingress` Helm chart, this flag can be set with the `controller.publishService.enabled` configuration option.

 ## Verify ExternalDNS works (Ingress example)